mitty1293/random-notionify-slack/README.md

 node src/index.js
 ```

-This will start the application and schedule the task to run every day at 9 AM.
-You can modify the schedule by changing the cron schedule expression in `src/index.js`.
+This will start the application and schedule the task according to the cron schedule specified in `src/config.json`.

 ### Running with Docker